nefara-bg/Nefara-Web/client/src/utils/phone/phone.testplan.md

 - **Expected Behavior:**
   - Letters are stripped by sanitization
   - Remaining digits may or may not match pattern
-  - Either returns formatted or throws error
+  - Either returns formatted string or empty string
 - **Side Effects:** None

 ### Edge Case 13: Phone Number with Only Digits (No Plus)